mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     .collect { println(it) }
 ```

 What do we expect from the program?
-We expect the program to print the message "Starting Spider Men flow" immediately and then, after 1 second, the actors playing.
-Indeed, the output of the program is exactly what we expect:
+We expect the program to print the message "Starting Spider-Men flow" immediately and then, after 1 second, the actors playing.
+Indeed, the output of the program is what we expect:

 ```
 Starting Spider Men flow